Skip to main content

 Platform Performance Notes:

-• macOS: Shows the largest speedups (30–189x on bare metal) due to the efficient sysctl-based implementation avoiding getifaddrs’s per-call overhead.
-On shared CI runners the absolute numbers are noisier but the ordering holds.
+• macOS: Shows the largest speedups (17–72x on the ARM64 CI runners) due to the efficient sysctl-based implementation avoiding getifaddrs’s per-call overhead.

 §Sister crates